standardnotes/component-relay/README.md

 ## Documentation

-Documentation is generated using `typedoc`.
-Make sure docs are up to date by running:
+Documentation is generated using [Typedoc](https://typedoc.org/).
+The documentation is available at https://standardnotes.github.io/component-relay/.
+To update the docs or to view the latest version, run:

 ```
-yarn build-docs
+yarn build:docs
 ```

-&dash; *or* &dash;
+This will generate documentation and place it in the `docs/` directory.
+Create a localhost server using `serve` or `http-server` and open the [docs/index.html](docs/index.html) file in a browser to view the docs.

+To deploy the latest version of the docs to the `gh-pages` branch to publish using [GitHub Pages](https://pages.github.com/), replace `2.0.1` with the latest version and run:

 ```
-npm run build-docs
+yarn deploy-docs -m "build: v2.0.1"
 ```

-This will generate documentation and place it on the `docs` directory.
-Open the [docs/index.html](docs/index.html) file in a browser to view.